CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.2 data center and server room.md

 In addition, it MUST be ensured that visitors and external personnel are individually recorded and supervised by the access control during all work in the data center.

 In addition, all access to a data center MUST be monitored.
-The requirements of the institution for an access control system MUST be documented in sufficient detail in a concept.
+The institution's requirements for an access control system MUST be documented in sufficient detail in a concept.
 In the case of a server room, it should be checked whether it makes sense to monitor all access options.

 Furthermore, it MUST be regulated which internal and external persons are allowed access for which period.
 It MUST be ensured that no unnecessary or too extensive access rights are granted.
 It MUST be checked regularly whether the regulations for the use of an access control are adhered to.